If you’ve ever gone bible shopping at your local Christian

 Revision of the King James Version.

-Christian Community Bible, English version
+Community Bible, English version

 Modern English